athenian-programming/lidar_navigation/README.md

 $ rosrun lidar_navigation walls_node.py --plot_all
 ```

-Stop a crashed robot in Gazebo with:
+Stop a crashed physical Turtlebot3 with:
 ```bash
 # On Ubuntu PC
 $ roslaunch lidar_navigation stop_node.py
 ```
 **Warning**: Stop the *teleop_node.py* node before running the *stop_node.py* node.

-After stopping a crashed robot in Gazebo, reset the robot to the original starting position
+Reset a crashed TurtleBot3 in Gazebo to its original starting position
 with *Ctrl+R* and restart the *geometry_node*.

 ## Manual robot control